mcortesi/react-remote-render/README.md

 code in `stories/` folder

+## Instalation

+With yarn:

+`yarn add react-remote-render`

+Or with npm:

+`npm install --save react-remote-render`

 ## Why?

 It’s not common, that’s true.
 And probably 90% of the times, you only need a portal.
 But there are some situations where you might need it.